tonning/feed-me/readme.md

 * Follow the prompt

 ## Data Sets
+More data sets can be checked by placing them in the `/storage/datasets/` directory and running the `php artisan feed:me` command.

 The data set files must be in the following format:
 * First line must contain the total amount to be spend and nothing else.
 * The total amount to be spend must have a dollar sign `$` in front of it.